drhamzahfaraj/Edge-Deployable-Retinal-Prognosis-for-Paediatric-Cerebral-Malaria-An-In-Silico-Feasibility-Study/README.md

 > cerebral-malaria retinal prognosis on a \$50 single-board computer.
 > All numbers in the paper are re-derivable with a single command.

-> ⚠️ **Important** — this is a **simulation-only** study.
-No patient
-> was enrolled, no Raspberry Pi was physically measured, no clinician
+> **No**  patient was enrolled, no Raspberry Pi was physically measured,
-> scored an image.
+>no clinician scored an image.
 The repository is a pre-registration of a pilot
 > whose results will be reported here regardless of outcome.

 ---